da4all/da4all.github.io/_pages/about.md

 # The Toolkit

-The [Data Advocacy for All toolkit]({{site.baseurl}}/toolkit) is a collection of open-access educational resources for teaching data advocacy in higher educational settings.
+The [Data Advocacy for All Toolkit]({{site.baseurl}}/toolkit) is a collection of open-access educational resources for teaching data advocacy in higher educational settings.
 These resources have been curated by the Data Advocacy for All team in order to enhance student abilities to inquire with data, communicate with data, and deploy data for social advocacy.
-The toolkit includes open-access readings, assignments, activities, and other teaching resources (learn more about the [different types of resources]({{site.baseurl}}/resource-types)).
+The toolkit includes open-access readings, assignments, activities, and other teaching resources.

 <div style="margin: 25px 0;">
 <center>
   <sl-button variant="primary" size="large" outline href="../toolkit/"><sl-icon name="wrench-adjustable"></sl-icon> Go to the Toolkit</sl-button>
+  <sl-button variant="primary" size="large" outline href="../resource-types/"><sl-icon name="collection"></sl-icon> Types of Resources</sl-button>
 </center>
 </div>